bprvuyyuru/casper_clone/README.md

 ### Data Folder

-The `data` folder contains various JSON files that store the static content for the project, such as:
+The `data` folder contains various JSON files that store the static content for the project, For example:

 - **Footer**: Links, titles, and other footer-related data.
 - **FAQ**: List of frequently asked questions with answers.
-- **Product Add-ons**: List of add-on products, including names, prices, and ratings.
+- **Add-ons**: List of add-on products, including names, prices, and ratings.
 - **Product Details**: All product-specific data like descriptions, images, pricing, and video links.

 Using JSON data for this static content provides easy-to-maintain structures that can be updated or modified without changing the core codebase.